Kristina01111000/Kristina01111000.github.io/README.md

 This entire page is going to be edited later!

-----ADD C++ and Java PROJECTS TO LIST BELOW----
+----ADD C++ AND JAVA PROJECTS TO LIST BELOW----

 This is a list of some of the projects that I have worked on during the last 3 years.